 Now, in parallel with the development and growth of LaTeX, other folks were creating their own custom macro packages for TeX, ones to make slides or articles for math journals and so on.
 Some used the raw TeX facilities to do this, others began modifying LaTeX.
-To try and unify this mess, a team of LaTeX-nicians (including Lamport, of course) began to work on LaTeX 2ε , the current version of LaTeX, during the late 1980's.
-This new version of LaTeX has commands which provide an easier-to-use interface to TeX's macro-creating commands (remember TeX?), aid in the use of new fonts, and so on.
+To try and unify this mess, a team of LaTeX-nicians began to work on LaTeX 2{ε} , the current version of LaTeX, during the late 1980's.
+This new version of LaTeX has commands which provide an easier-to-use interface to TeX's macrocreating commands, aid in the use of new fonts, and so on.
 In fact, LaTeX is quite an extensive language in its own right!
 Users around the world have been creating their own add-ons for LaTeX beyond the standard ones.

 There are two ways to extend LATEX: classes and styles.
-A class is a set of LATEX (and TEX) macros describing a new type of document, like a book, or an article.
+A class is a set of LATEX macros describing a new type of document, like a book, or an article.
 There are classes for slides, for physics and math journals... many universities even have a class for their thesis format!
 A style differs from a class in that it doesn't define a new type of document, but a different type of behavior that any document can use.
-For example, LYX controls page margins and line spacing using two different LATEX style-files designed for these purposes.
-There are style-files for a whole slew of things: printing labels or envelopes, changing indentation behavior, adding new fonts, manipulating graphics, designing fancy page headings, customizing bibliographies, altering the location and appearance of footnotes, tables, and figures, customizing lists, et cetera.
+For example, Lat controls page margins and line spacing using two different LATEX style-files designed for these purposes.
+There are style-files for a whole slew of things: printing labels or envelopes, changing indentation behavior, adding new fonts, manipulating graphics, designing fancy page headings, customizing bibliographies, altering the location and appearance of footnotes, tables, and figures, customizing lists, etc.

-Here's a summary:
+Here is a summary:

-T_EX: Typesetting language with macro capability.
+TFX: Typesetting language with macro capability.

-LATEX: Macro package built upon TEX.
+LATEX: Macro package built upon TeX.